Eduardo Jiménez de Aréchaga

-H. E. Eduardo Jiménez de Aréchaga (8 June 1918 – 5 April 1994) was a Uruguayan jurist.
-Professor of Public International Law in the Universidad de la República (National University) School of Law and in the Law School of the Catholic University of Uruguay (Universidad Católica del Uruguay).
-Among other writings, he wrote the chapter on State Responsibility in Max Sorensen's Manual of Public International Law.
+H. E. Eduardo Jiménez de Aréchaga (Montevido, 1918 – Punta del Este, 5 April 1994) was an Uruguayan professor, jurist, and President of the International Court of Justice.

+Biography

+Early life

+Eduardo Jiménez de Aréchaga was born in Montevido in 1918, and received a Doctor of Law degree from the University of Uruguay in 1942.
+From 1946 to 1969, he would be a professor of Public International Law at the Montevido Law School.

+Professional career

-Jiménez de Aréchaga held a seat on the United Nations' International Law Commission from 1960 to 1969.
+Jiménez de Aréchaga held a seat on the United Nations' International Law Commission from 1960 to 1969, serving as President in 1963.
 He was the president of the ad hoc court of arbitration that was established by Canada and France to decide the 1992 Canada–France Maritime Boundary Case.
 He was also President of the arbitral tribunal for the "Rainbow Warrior" case between New Zealand and France (1989-1990).

+He lectured at the Hague Academy of International Law.

 He then served as a judge on the International Court of Justice (ICJ or "World Court") between 1970 and 1979, including a period as President of the ICJ from 1976 to 1979.

+Death

-He died in a car accident in Punta del Este, Uruguay, in 1994.
-The Eduardo Jiménez de Aréchaga Moot Court Competition is named on his honor and gathers students and lawyers from all around Latin America to discuss a case within the framework of the Inter-American Court of Human Rights.
+Aréchaga died in a car accident in Punta del Este, Uruguay, on April 5, 1994.